-Wall Street lower on China tariff worries
+Trade worries drag on Wall Street; tech stocks help limit losses

 Metal prices fell as the Sino-U.S. trade tensions upstaged optimism that the United States and Canada could clinch a new North American Free Trade Agreement (NAFTA).

-The S&P materials sector .SPLRCM sank 0.94 percent, the most among the 11 major S&P sectors.
-The trade-sensitive industrials index .SPLRCI fell 0.25 percent, led by Caterpillar’s (CAT.N) 1.1 percent decline.
+The S&P materials index .SPLRCM sank 1.21 percent, the most among the 11 major S&P sectors.
+Trade-sensitive industrials .SPLRCI fell 0.35 percent, led by Caterpillar’s (CAT.N) 1.3 percent decline.

-The consumer discretionary index .SPLRCD slid 0.35 percent on weak earnings from retailer Dollar Tree (DLTR.O) and a drop in Calvin Klein owner PVH Corp (PVH.N).

-“I think this is an environment in which, if not for trade news, then we would be trading higher and we have seen that with the bumps in the Mexico trade talks,” said Art Hogan, chief market strategist at B. Riley FBR in New York.

-Of the 11 S&P sectors, the biggest gainer was defensive utilities .SPLRCU, which was up 0.45 percent.
+However big technology stocks provided support.
+Facebook (FB.O) was up 1.8 percent and Apple (AAPL.O) rose 0.6 percent.

+Amazon (AMZN.O) rose as much as 1.4 percent to a record high of $2,025.57, moving closer to joining Apple in the $1 trillion market cap club.
+Amazon was last up 1 percent.

+Three of the 11 S&P sectors were higher, led by the utilities index’s .SPLRCU 0.30 percent rise.

-Dollar Tree (DLTR.O) slid 11.5 percent, the most on the S&P, and Dollar General (DG.N) was down 1.0 percent after they gave disappointing full-year profit forecasts.
+Dollar Tree (DLTR.O) slid 12 percent, the most on the S&P, after reporting lower margins and forecasting a disappointing full-year profit.

-PVH (PVH.N) fell 5.6 percent after the apparel maker said it might be hit by tariffs and reported a higher quarterly profit and raised its full-year earnings forecast.

 Commerce Department data showed consumer spending increased strongly in July and a Labor Department report showed the labor market remained robust, despite a rise in jobless claims last week.